Zymbit-Docs/docs/content/bootware/getting-started/_index.md

 We are going to set a configuration with A/B partitioning that will UPDATE the BACKUP, leaving the A partition as the stable partition for fallback.

-{{< callout notice >}} The A and B partitions will roughly split the disk space available.
+{{< callout notice >}} The A and B partitions will roughly split the disk space available, minus a common data partition size that you specify.
 If your current partition size exceeds half of the total disk size, the update mode will be switched to UPDATE_BOTH, and your zi image will be loaded into both the A and B partitions.
 You will be notified that your UPDATE mode has switched from UPDATE_BACKUP to UPDATE_BOTH.
 After the update has been applied to the A & B partitions, you can then switch to UPDATE_BACKUP via [`zbcli update-config`](../zbcli/update-config). {{< /callout >}}

 ```bash
 sudo zbcli update-config